 My plan when taking a 2nd job was that the income from said job would be split between savings and paying off existing debt, most of which is medical bills aquired before I had health insurance.

-debt consolidation places and was repeatedly given a "pay back" amount that was considerably higher than I was able to afford at the time.
+A few years ago I was up to my eyeballs in debt, to the tune of around $28,000.
+I called a few debt consolidation places and was repeatedly given a "pay back" amount that was considerably higher than I was able to afford at the time.

-debt relief agency!
+I mean if I could afford to pay $500.00 a month to the people I owed money to then I wouldn't need a debt relief agency!
 Sadly the only debt help that was looking available to me was bankruptcy.
 So I called up an attorney, forked out a nice little chunk of money that left me twitching for months to come, and a few months later, viola!
 I owed nothing.

 Three years later and I am for the most part still debt free.
 I mean I have a car note, which is technically considered debt, and thanks to a back injury and car accident (and no health insurance!)
 I have a nice little chunk of change that's considerably past due to various hospitals, labs and physicians.
 Oh and there's that pesky ambulance ride I've yet to pay for.